Xinglab/SQUID/README.md

 		s1.bam/s1.sam[,s2.bam/s2.sam].
 Mapping results for all of samples in bam/sam format.
 Different samples are sepreated by commas
 	--GTF:
 		The gtf file
+	--RPKM:
+		A file providing the RPKM value for each sample, the first column is transcript ID with the following column being the RPKM value for each sample.
+If it is not provided, kallisto will be called to calculate RPKM value.
 Optional Parameters
 ------------
 	--o/--output:
 		The output directory.
 The default is current directory
+	--RPKM:
+		A file providing the RPKM value for each sample, the first column is transcript ID with the following column being the RPKM value for each sample.
+If it is not provided, kallisto will be called to calculate RPKM value
 	--fasta:
 		s1_1.fq[:s1_2.fq][,s1_1.fq[:s2_2.fq],...].
 The raw sequencing reads in fasta or fastq format that is required to call kallisto to calculate RPKM values, otherwise, cufflinks will be called
 	--index: